 JNK Llamas Wait List, How it works!

 Our farm works off a wait list for our animals.
 We will ONLY add you after having a conversation with you or if we personally know you.
 This list is currently 4 years long.
 Many on there already tried the free and cheap route and were disappointed in their results.
 Some also were taken advantage of by disreputable breeders who really don't do the things they say their llamas are good for.
+Anyone can claim their llamas do certain jobs or have won show awards, buyer beware.

 Because we do not breed a lot or saturate the market, we do NOT have to sell everything we produce.
 We also do not have a sales list as our animals are spoken for in advance.